-$^{^{1}\,\}mathrm{ECHA}$ 2015c, Biocides Human Health Exposure Methodology v.1 Oct.
+&lt;sup>1 ECHA 2015c, Biocides Human Health Exposure Methodology v.1 Oct.
 2015

-2 cf. to scenario [1]; worst case compared to sachets
+&lt;sup>2 cf. to scenario [1]; worst case compared to sachets

-3 US EPA 2012, Standard Operating Procedures for Residential Pesticide Exposure Assessment, chapter 2.5 (as referenced in Biocides Human Health Exposure Methodology v.1 Oct.
+&lt;sup>3 US EPA 2012, Standard Operating Procedures for Residential Pesticide Exposure Assessment, chapter 2.5 (as referenced in Biocides Human Health Exposure Methodology v.1 Oct.
 2015)

-$^{^4}$ "Based on the area of hand mouthed by 2-5 years old as reported by Leckie et al. , (2000), and the assumption that children mouth a smaller area of an object than their hand, an exponential distribution with a minimum of 1 cm2, a mean of 10 cm2, and a maximum of 50 cm2 was chosen."
-(Source: See 3)
+$^4$ "Based on the area of hand mouthed by 2-5 years old as reported by Leckie et al. , (2000), and the assumption that children mouth a smaller area of an object than their hand, an exponential distribution with a minimum of 1 cm2, a mean of 10 cm2, and a maximum of 50 cm2 was chosen."
+(Source: See $^3$ )

-5 Default, see The Netherlands, 2014
+&lt;sup>5 Default, see The Netherlands, 2014

-6 Calculating with the mean value of 10 cm2 is considered acceptable for refinement of the assessment, as paper is not considered to be palatable even without bittering agent.
+&lt;sup>6 Calculating with the mean value of 10 cm is considered acceptable for refinement of the assessment, as paper is not considered to be palatable even without bittering agent.
 Moreover it is assumed that small toddlers will not stay unattended over longer periods of time, and any mother catching her child eating moth paper would immediately take the paper out of the toddler's mouth.